70Shubham07/70Shubham07/README.md

 A **persistent problem-solver** who loves the process of building things — usually a combination of optimized data pipelines, scalable APIs, machine learning models.

 ---
-I prefer to have the mindset of a **generalist**, but I simultaneously make **concerted efforts** to continuously brush up on and stay updated with concepts and trends in:
+I prefer to keep the mindset of a **generalist**, but I simultaneously make **concerted efforts** to continuously brush up on and stay updated with concepts and trends in:
    - **Server-side/Big-Data Engineering**
    - **ML-Ops**